SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 #### Testing

-To do a complete end-to-end test of the current flow, you can quickly publish a few more orders from the **Order-Service ** and see the following events being produced and consumed across the 3 applications :
+To do a complete end-to-end test of the current flow, you can quickly publish a few more orders from the **Order-Service** and see the following events being produced and consumed across the three applications :

 1. Order Created
 2. Order Confirmed
 3. Payment Created
 4. Payment Updated

 You can also see that the status of the order in the **Order Service** changes from **Validated** to **PAYMENT_PROCESSED**

 ### 4. Shipping Service

 Similar to the PSP and payment gateway, integrations with third-party logistics (3PL) forms an integral part of the OTC flow and is responsible for warehousing, inventory, shipping, tracking, reverse logistics etc.
 Considering the criticality of the use case, Acme Retail is opting to include 3PL integration as a part of the POC for the following reasons :